derpy-zombie/TestKanban8/README.md

 The pinnacle of italian cousine, closely followed by pasta.
 Some greens like basil are acceptable on pizza but should be restrincted.
-Also it doesn't matter how delicious it is bbq pizza IS NOT ITALIAN is a monster made in USA
+Also it doesn't matter how delicious it is bbq pizza IS NOT ITALIAN is a monster made in USA How are there people that dont like pizza.